argoproject/Argo/docs/users/themeoptions.rst

 Note that authors can add links to their own social media profiles by editing their user profile.

 **Single Post Social Icons** - By default a box showing social media links will be shown at the top of single article pages.
 You can choose to hide this if you prefer.
-You can also choose which share icons should be displayed here, the verb used on Facebook buttons, whether or not your Twitter share count is displayed, and where the "Clean Read" link should be displayed on the page.
+You can also choose which share icons should be displayed here, and the verb used on Facebook buttons.

 In previous versions of Largo, the option to have the author's bio and social media links occupied this slot, and also governed the visibility of share icons and the author bio at the end of the article.
 The article-bottom author bio and social links are now available as widgets.

 .. _theme-images: